Azure/azure-powershell/src/RecoveryServices/RecoveryServices/help/Remove-AzRecoveryServicesVault.md

 ```

 ## DESCRIPTION
 The **Remove-AzRecoveryServicesVault** cmdlet deletes a Recovery Services vault.
+Before running this cmdlet all backup items within the vault need to deleted, all containers within the vault need to be unregistered.

 ## EXAMPLES